 Online Learning courses: please refer to the Online Learning section for SophieConnect registration policies.

-Moving from Honors/AP Level Classes to Regular Level Classes
+Moving from Advanced Placement (AP)/Honors Level Classes to Regular Level Classes

-Students may move from an Honors or AP level class to a regular level class during the first cycle of classes in the fall semester.
-After the first cycle in the fall semester, a student in a year-long Honors or AP class may request to move to the mainstream equivalent, only if the following criteria has been met:
+Students may move from an Honors or AP level class to a regular level class during the first week of classes in the fall semester.
+After the first week in the fall semester, a student in a year-long Honors/AP class may request to move to the mainstream equivalent, only if the following criteria has been met:

-- The move is recommended by the teacher & counselor, OR
+- The move is recommended by the teacher and counselor, OR

 - The student earned a C (76%) or lower on the first major assessment

-A conference with the student, teacher, parent(s) and counselor(s) will be required BEFORE the level change deadline and if approved a Level Change Form must be completed.
+A conference with the student, teacher, parent(s) and counselor(s) will be required BEFORE the level change deadline.
+If approved, a Level Change Form must be completed.
 Consideration will be given to the student’s mastery of the material to date, overall workload, and/or any extenuating circumstances.
-The deadline for such a move is the last school day in September.
-No moves can be made during the fall semester after the last school day in September, regardless of the student’s grade.
+The deadline for such a move is Monday, October 5, 2020 at 3:30pm.
+No moves can be made during the fall semester after this deadline, regardless of the student’s grade.

-If a switch occurs by the September deadline, the transcript will show enrollment in the mainstream course only – there will be no record on the transcript that the student was in the Honors/AP level course during that semester.
-However, the assessment grade(s) the student earned in the Honors/AP course will be transferred to the teacher of the mainstream course and will be included in the student’s overall grade calculation for the mainstream course, with a .333 grade bump.
+If a switch occurs by the Monday, October 5, 2020 deadline, the transcript will show enrollment in the mainstream course only – there will be no record on the transcript that the student was in the Honors/AP level course during that semester.
+However, the assessment grade(s) the student earned in the Honors/AP course will be transferred to the teacher of the mainstream course and will be included in the student’s overall grade calculation for the mainstream course, with a 0.333 letter grade bump.

-In order to move from an Honors level class to a mainstream class the student, parent(s), counselor(s), and teacher of the AP/Honors course must meet to discuss the reasons for the request and determine the best course of action.
+In order to move from an Honors/AP level class to a mainstream class, the student, parent(s), counselor(s), and teacher of the Honors/AP course must meet to discuss the reasons for the request and determine the best course of action.
 If approved, a Level Change Form must be completed to finalize the move with the registrar.
 A fee for the AP exam may be incurred.